 In sheet-metal work, surfaces are divided into two general classes: 'Elementary' and 'Warped'.

-· Curved Surfaces or sections of a curved surfaces.
+· Curved surfaces such as Cylinders or section of a Cylinder.

 A Curved surface (Figure II) is a surface where no three consecutive parallel 'Elements' are on the same plane.
 To be an 'Element' of a curved surface it is required to be in full contact with the surface.